MissouriMRDT/Smart_MoCo/Software/Smart_MoCo/README.md

 PID and error gain parameters are reset when the control mode changes between open loop, target position, and target velocity Updated PID and error gain messages should be sent after the previous target message and before a target message that changes the control mode.

-Data parameter information is given as (Unit Datatype) and all parameters are in network order (most-significant-byte first).
+Data parameter information is given as (Unit Datatype) and all parameters are little endian (least-significant-byte first).

 | Datatype | C         | Bytes |
 |----------|-----------|-------|